Table of Contents

 The survey was conducted in late 2017, and there were very few—if any—products that used broad spectrum hemp extract, which does not contain detectable amounts of THC.
 The survey did not even ask whether the products used contained THC or not, since it was very unlikely that any of them did not.

-Luckily, today, safer products exist that have all of the amazing benefits of CBD without any of the anxiety-inducing risk of THC; broad spectrum CBD products.
+Luckily, today, products exist that have all of the amazing benefits of CBD without any of the risk of THC; Relievet CBD Products.

 How Does CBD Work in a Dog's System?